 Another benefit of using wood ash for plants is that it raises soil pH.

-This happens because the calcium in wood ash raises soil pH [2].
-However, you will need to replenish it after heavy rain.
+This happens because the calcium carbonate and other alkaline compounds in wood ash raise soil pH [2].

 6. May Prevent Blossom End Rot